FameBots/gamesstats/README.md

 ## SelfHost
-> We dont give Support for a selfhosted version please use the public one.
+> WOur repository contains code that isn't intended to be hosted.
+These files are here to help you understand how the bot works, and not how to install it on your own server.
+We're sorry, but we can't help you install the bot.
+Please use the public bot!
 [Invite Me](https://discord.com/api/oauth2/authorize?client_id=941443521209073745&permissions=274878294080&scope=applications.commands%20bot)

 ## Contribution
 > Feel free to fork this and do a pull request